 Brett Godfrey, Tasmanian Walking Company co-owner and respected tourism leader.

-Artist impression, Tasmanian Walking Company ©
+Artist impression, Tasmanian Walking Company © |

 I've visited both places in the past as a travel writer, staying in all kinds of accommodation including basic camping, great resorts and the luxurious Longitude 131˙, close to Uluru but still all outside the Uluru-Kata Tjuta National Park itself.

-The camping was a visit on an incredible road trip, en route to the Tanami Track, Broome, the Bungle Bungles, Gibb River Road and beyond, in the days when climbing Uluru was not encouraged, but was still permitted.
+The camping was a visit on an incredible road trip, en route to the Tanami Track, Broome, the Bungle Bungles, Gibb River Road and beyond, in the days when climbing Uluru, while not encouraged, was still permitted.
 The morning of the climb I had no doubts about my ability to scale the rock – I was young-ish, fit-ish and loved walking.
 Yet as I began to climb I had an overwhelming sensation of a force or energy holding me back.
 I simply could not proceed.

-We continued to Kata Tjuta and the energy to me there was incredibly powerful, yet softer and more mystical.
+We continued to Kata Tjuta and the energy for me there was incredibly powerful, yet softer and more mystical.
 The formations are stunning and different parts are highlighted as the light changes from dawn through sunrise to sunset.

-Since then I have visited on several assignments, one to mark the opening of the first luxurious Longitude 131˙, with its amazing safari-style desert accommodation with views of Uluru.
-I was the lucky one who got to see the sunrise on Uluru from my bed while my photographer husband was camped out on a sand dune pre-dawn in temperatures of -4˙, to capture the resort at sunrise.
-(Happily, the uber-luxurious nature of the property was such that a member of staff appeared at his side with his favourite coffee!!)
+Since then I have visited on several assignments, one to mark the opening of the first luxurious Longitude 131˙, with its ground-breaking, safari-style desert accommodation with views of Uluru.
+I was the lucky one who got to see the sunrise on Uluru from bed while my photographer husband was camped out on a sand dune pre-dawn in temperatures of -4˙, to capture the resort at sunrise.
+(Happily, the uber-luxurious nature of the property was such that a member of staff appeared at his side with his favourite coffee!)

 About the Uluru-Kata Tjuta Signature Walk